ninaphm/dashboard-showcase/Retail Sale/README.md

 - Total revenue and units sold over time
 - Best-selling products and sales by category
 - Store performance by region
-- Customer demographics and segmentation
+- Customer demographics and cohort analysis
 - Interactive filters for drill-down analysis
 - Visual storytelling with retail KPIs